HDMapNet: An Online HD Map Construction and Evaluation Framework: Introduction

+High-definition (HD) semantic maps are an essential module for autonomous driving.
+Traditional pipelines to construct such HD semantic maps involve capturing point clouds beforehand, building globally-consistent maps using SLAM, and annotating semantics in the maps.
+This paradigm, though producing accurate HD maps and adopted by many autonomous driving companies, requires a vast amount of human efforts.

-As an alternative approach to pre-annotate global HD maps, we introduce a novel online map learning framework that makes use of onboard sensors and computation to estimate local maps.
-In contrast to past works, our framework does not maintain or update HD maps, removing humans' necessity in the loop, which makes it simpler and more scalable.
+As an alternative, we investigate scalable and affordable autonomous driving solutions, \eg minimizing human efforts in annotating and maintaining HD maps.
+To that end, we introduce a novel {semantic map learning} framework that makes use of on-board sensors and computation to estimate vectorized local semantic maps.
+Of note, our framework \textit{does not} aim to replace global HD map reconstruction, instead to provide a simple way to predict local semantic maps for real-time motion prediction and planning.

-Meanwhile, we propose a concrete map learning method called HDMapNet, which produces vectorized map elements from images of the surrounding cameras and/or from point clouds like LiDARs.
-In HDMapNet, we study how to effectively transform perspective image features to bird's-eye view features when depth is missing.
+We propose a semantic map learning method named HDMapNet, which produces vectorized map elements from images of the surrounding cameras and/or from point clouds like LiDARs.
+We study how to effectively transform perspective image features to bird's-eye view features when depth is missing.
 We put forward a novel view transformer that consists of both neural feature transformation and geometric projection.
 Moreover, we investigate whether point clouds and camera images complement each other in this task.
 We find different map elements are not equally recognizable in a single modality.
 To take the best from both worlds, our best model combines point cloud representations with image representations.
 This model outperforms its single-modal counterparts by a significant margin in all categories.
+To demonstrate the practical value of our method, we generate a locally-consistent map using our model in Figure~\ref{fig:temporal}; the map is immediately applicable to real-time motion planning.

-Finally, we propose comprehensive ways to evaluate the performance of map construction.
-These metrics include both semantic level and instance level evaluations as map elements are typically represented as instances in HD maps.
+Finally, we propose comprehensive ways to evaluate the performance of map learning.
+These metrics include both semantic level and instance level evaluations as map elements are typically represented as object instances in HD maps.
+On the public NuScenes dataset, HDMapNet improves over existing methods by 12.1 IoU on semantic segmentation and 13.1 mAP on instance detection.